 Dividend policy We have historically paid dividends and, while we have not adopted a formal dividend policy, we currently expect that we will continue to do so from time to time in the future.
 Any future determination regarding the payment of a dividend will depend on a range of factors, including the availability of distributable profits, our liquidity and financial position, our future growth initiatives and strategic plans, including possible acquisitions, restrictions imposed by our financing arrangements, tax considerations and other relevant factors.
 If we declare dividends on our ordinary shares, the depositary will pay you the cash dividend and other distributions it receives on our ordinary shares, after deducting its fees and expenses.
-Our ADSs are listed on the Nasdaq Global Select Market and are admitted to trading on MICEX under the symbol "QIWI".
+Listing Our ADSs are listed on the Nasdaq Global Select Market and are admitted to trading on MICEX under the symbol "QIWI".
 Although our ADSs have been admitted to trading on MICEX since May 20, 2013, prior to this offering, our ADSs have not traded on MICEX.
 This offering includes an offering to investors in the Russian Federation of our ADSs, which will be immediately available for trading on MICEX.
-We and each of the selling shareholders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or dispose of any ADSs, ordinary shares or similar securities for a period of 90 days after the date of this prospectus.
+Lock-up We and each of the selling shareholders have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or dispose of any ADSs, ordinary shares or similar securities for a period of 90 days after the date of this prospectus.
 See "Underwriting."
+We base the number of class A and l class B shares outstanding after this offering on 38,526,192 class A

-We base the number of class A and class B shares outstanding after this offering on 38,526,192 class A shares and 13,571,308 class B shares outstanding as of September 24, 2013 and 8,197,866 class A shares to be converted to 8,197,866 class B shares at or around the pricing date, excluding 3,542,500 class B shares reserved for future issuance under our employee stock option plan.
+We base the number of class A and class B shares outstanding after this offering on 38,526,192 class A shares and 13,571,308 class B shares outstanding as of September 30, 2013 and 8,197,866 class A shares to be converted to 8,197,866 class B shares at or around the pricing date, excluding 3,542,500 class B shares reserved for future issuance under our employee stock option plan.